Clarity-Digital-Twin/brain-go-brrr/TECHNICAL_DEBT.md

 - Using 512 dims with a 2048-expecting probe = **GUARANTEED CRASH**

 **Training Status**: Your tmux training is **SAFE** - it correctly uses summary=False + flatten

+---

+## 🎉 GOOD NEWS: Your Training is Unaffected

+**The training run in tmux is using the CORRECT approach:**
+- `experiments/eegpt_linear_probe/train_tuab_mne.py` uses `summary=False` + `flatten(1)`
+- This produces the required 2048 dimensions per the EEGPT paper
+- The P0 bugs are in API/application code, NOT in the training pipeline
+- **Continue training without worry** - it's doing exactly what the paper specifies